VOLUNTEER & SERVE.

 How much does it cost to join?

-Our membership dues as an organization are fairly low: $35 the first year covers a background check and $25 every year afterward.
-This money helps pay for our dispatch service, insurance, business expenses and mission expenses.
+Our membership dues as an organization are fairly low: $25 per year This money helps pay for our dispatch service, insurance, business expenses and mission expenses.

 How much does it cost after I join?